Rich Beckman discusses how to reshape journalism education

 New York Times cut 100 positions from print newsroom and added 30 new jobs in online newsroom, but doesn’t really work in academia.

-We can learn from everything that went from the newspaper industry
+We can learn from everything that went wrong in the newspaper industry

 Major challenges